antvis/G6/docs/api/Shape.en.md

 This function will be called after the node or edge being drawed.
 It is appropriate for extending graphics or animations for built-in node or edge.

+This [demo](/en/examples/scatter/edge) shows how to add animations in afterDraw.
+The API about shape's animate can be refered to the [Animate API of G](https://g.antv.vision/en/docs/api/general/element/#%E5%8A%A8%E7%94%BB%E6%96%B9%E6%B3%95) which is the rendering engine of G6.

 ## Update Functions

 ### update(cfg, item)